chetnashah/cppwork/valuecategories.md

 Write a function with argument `ClassName(ClassName&& startTemp)` and do all the stealing, i.e. shallow copy and cleanup the other.

+Goal of move constructor should be:
+1. steal contents of other/temp into this.
+2. leave other/temp in a valid undefined state.

 ### How do I write my move assignment operator?

 Similar to move constructor, but properly empty out/cleanup the other reference,